-Programs such as Medicare and commercial accountable care organizations (ACOs), bundled payments, private and federal insurance exchanges, Medicaid program expansion, Medicare Access and the CHIP Reauthorization Act of 2015 (MACRA), and vertical delivery integrations are a few of the health care delivery innovations that have expanded greatly during the past several years.
-These programs are designed to achieve improved health quality outcomes and reduce wasteful health care (therefore creating value).
-Fresenius Health Partners (FHP) is the FMCNA population health entity convening those innovations for the company’s renal disease patients.
+Programs such as Medicare and commercial accountable care organizations (ACO), bundled payments, private, and federal insurance exchanges, Medicaid program expansion, Medicare Access and the CHIP Reauthorization Act of 2015 (MACRA), and vertical delivery integrations are a few of the healthcare delivery innovations that have expanded greatly during the past several years.
+These programs are designed to achieve improved health quality outcomes and reduce wasteful healthcare (therefore creating value).
+Fresenius Health Partners (FHP) is the FMCNA population health entity convening those innovations for the company's renal disease patients.

 Policy analysts have been reviewing performance results of accountable care programs to determine why certain programs succeed where others fail.
 This will be an ongoing process across the industry, but FMCNA perceives there is a significant ability to positively impact its patients by being an early adopter before the policy analysts reach a conclusion.
 Overall, high-functioning markets have had better success than fragmented markets, and there are indications that disease-specific population health management may achieve greater results.